Skip to main navigation Skip to main content

 • the long-term guardian is diagnosed with a terminal illness.

 To facilitate case work, review and develop a case plan for the child.
-(Refer to Review a long-term guardianship to suitable person-case plan.)
+(Refer to Review a case plan—long-term guardianship to suitable person.)

 Practice prompt

-If the emergency circumstances relate to a child’s disability support needs, refer to the tool Responding to requests for urgent placement for children with disability.
+If the emergency circumstances relate to a child’s disability support needs, refer to the tool Responding to an urgent need for support for a child with disability.

 The CSSC manager may extend the period of case work if progress has been made and a further period of case work is likely to resolve the identified issues.
 It would not be appropriate for case work to extend past 6 months, unless there were exceptional circumstances.